 Cash Flows from Investing Activities.
-Our investing activities typically relate to purchases of government-backed securities, investment-grade fixed income instruments, and auction rate securities and used cash of \$137.7 million for the year ended June 30, 2005 compared with \$2.1 million and \$18.4 million for the years ended June 30, 2004 and 2003, respectively.
-Net cash used in investing activities during fiscal 2005 consisted of purchases of \$221.4 million for short-term investments, \$13.8 for purchases of capital assets, and a \$4.0 million investment in Foveon, Inc. partially offset by proceeds from sales and maturities of \$101.5 million for short-term investments.
-Our purchases of capital assets included our 70,000 square foot building located in Santa Clara, California.
+Our investing activities principally relate to purchases, sales, and maturities of government-backed securities, investment-grade fixed income instruments, and auction rate securities and used net cash for the years ended June 30, 2004, 2005, and 2006 of \$2.1 million, \$137.7 million, and \$53.2 million, respectively.
+Net cash used in investing activities during fiscal 2006 consisted of purchases of \$250.9 million for short-term investments and \$3.1 million for purchases of capital assets, partially offset by proceeds from sales and maturities of \$200.8 million for short-term investments.
+Net cash used in investing activities during fiscal 2005 consisted of purchases of \$221.4 million for short-term investments, \$13.8 million for purchases of capital assets, and a \$4.0 million investment in Foveon, Inc., partially offset by proceeds from sales and maturities of \$101.5 million for short-term investments.
+Our purchases of capital assets included our 70,000 square-foot building located in Santa Clara, California.
 We used approximately \$11.7 million of cash for the purchase and reconfiguration of the building and moved our San Jose operations into the new facility in July 2005.
-Net cash used in investing activities during fiscal 2004 consisted of purchases of \$21.2 million for short-term investments, and \$908,000 for purchases of capital assets, largely offset by proceeds from sales and maturities of \$19.7 million for short-term investments and the settlement of \$240,000 of restricted cash.
-Net cash used during fiscal 2003 consisted of purchases of \$25.1 million for short-term investments, \$1.3 million for capital assets, and \$1.2 million for the acquisition of NSM, of which \$240,000 was held as restricted cash, partially offset by cash generated from sales and maturities of short-term investments.
+Net cash used in investing activities during fiscal 2004 consisted of purchases of \$21.2 million for short-term investments and \$908,000 for purchases of capital assets, largely offset by proceeds from sales and maturities of \$19.7 million for short-term investments and the settlement of \$240,000 of restricted cash.

 Cash Flows from Financing Activities.
-Net cash provided by financing activities for the years ended June 30, 2003, 2004, and 2005 was \$2.9 million, \$5.2 million, and \$107.9 million, respectively.
-Our financing activities for the year ended June 30, 2005 primarily related to proceeds from the issuance of \$125.0 million of convertible senior subordinated notes and \$8.4 million from common stock issued under our stock option plans and employee stock purchase plan, partially offset by \$21.2 million for the purchase of treasury stock and \$4.3 million of debt issuance costs.
-Our financing activities for the years ended June 30, 2003 and 2004 were primarily related to proceeds from common stock issued under our stock option plans and employee stock purchase plan, and repayment of notes receivable from stockholders, less payments made on capital lease and equipment financing obligations.
+Net cash provided by (used in) financing activities for the years ended June 30, 2004, 2005, and 2006 was \$5.2 million, \$107.9 million, and \$(5.1) million, respectively.
+Our financing activities for the year ended June 30, 2006 primarily related to \$18.8 million for the purchase of our common stock on the open market, partially offset by \$8.5 million of proceeds from common stock issued under share-based compensation.
+Our financing activities for the year ended June 30, 2005 related primarily to proceeds from the issuance of \$125.0 million of convertible senior subordinated notes and \$8.4 million of proceeds from common stock issued under our stock option plans and employee stock purchase plan, partially offset by \$21.2 million for the purchase of our common stock on the open market and \$4.3 million of debt issuance costs.
+Our financing activities for the year ended June 30, 2004 were primarily related to proceeds from common stock issued under our stock option plans and employee stock purchase plan, and repayment of notes receivable from stockholders, less payments made on capital lease and equipment financing obligations.